aanderse/LdapRecord.com/source/docs/model-relationships.md

 ### Has One {#has-one}

-A has one relationship is basic relationship to work with.
+A has one relationship is a basic relationship to work with.
 An example of a "has one" relationship would be a `User` having one `manager`.
 To define this relationship, we place a `manager()` method on our `User` model, and call the `hasOne()` method and return the result: